How to understand podcast stats

 Starts measure any listener who clicked on a podcast episode.
 There is no minimum time limit to be counted as a start on Spotify.
 Starts align to a download used by other podcast listening platforms.

 Streams measure any listener who listened to at least 60 seconds of your podcast.
-Streams align to the IAB (International Advertising Bureau) definition of a download, an industry-wide accepted metric.
+Streams align to the IAB definition of a download, an industry-wide accepted metric.

 Because Streams are a stronger representation of a person who listened to a meaningful section of your podcast, we recommend you use them to better understand your audience and their behavior.

-Unlike other services, the Spotify for Podcasters portal gives you some data regarding the demographic breakdown of your listeners.
+Unlike other services, the Spotify for Podcasters portal gives you some data regarding the demographic breakdown of your listeners: and even what music they like listening to.
+Just like Apple above, treat these numbers as a sample of your audience.

 Understanding Podtrac analytics

 Podtrac is a free service for podcasts.
-It measures downloads in a consistent way, whatever the podcast host.
+It measures downloads in a consistent way, whatever the podcast host or app used.

 You can use Podtrac to compare numbers for any podcast: but the numbers for individual shows aren’t made public.